Tickets That Work for You

-We believe theater should not be a luxury or privilege but available and accessible to all who want to participate.
-Towards that core belief we have a sliding scale ticket model available to our Working Theater audiences.
+We believe theater should not be a luxury or privilege, but available and accessible to all who want to participate.
+Towards that core belief, all Working Theater programming is offered on a sliding scale ticket model.

-We also recognize that accessibility is not only about available cash but also about the perceived elitist (exclusive) nature of theater itself.
+We also recognize that accessibility is not only about available cash, but also about the perceived elitist and exclusive nature of theater itself.
 We want to make play-going a regular part of our cultural lives.
 All are welcome here.
 These stories are yours.
-So you decide and let’s hold each other up as a community and welcome each other into a room not determined by economic means, class, race, religion or culture.
-We made this… for you.
+So you decide your ticket price, and let’s hold each other up as a community and welcome each other into a room not determined by economic means, class, race, religion or culture.

 What should I pay?